Upfront Commitment in Online Resource Allocation with Patient Customers

-\ABSTRACT{ In classic online resource allocation problems, a decision-maker tries to maximize her reward through making immediate and irrevocable choices regarding arriving demand points (agents).
-However, in many settings such as hospitals, services, ride-sharing, and cloud computing platforms, some arriving agents may be patient and willing to wait a short amount of time for the resource.
-Motivated by this, we study the online resource allocation problem in the presence of time-flexible agents under an adversarial online arrival model.
-We present a setting with flexible and inflexible agents who seek a resource or service that replenishes periodically.
-Inflexible agents demand the resource immediately upon arrival while flexible agents are willing to wait a short period of time.
-Our work presents a class of POLYtope-based Resource Allocation (\po) algorithms that achieve optimal or near-optimal competitive ratios under an adversarial arrival process.
+We present a class of POLYtope-based Resource Allocation (\po) algorithms that achieve optimal or near-optimal competitive ratios.
 Such \po{} algorithms work by consulting a particular polytope and only making decisions that guarantee the algorithm's state remains feasible in this polytope.
 When the number of agent types is either two or three, \po{} algorithms can obtain the optimal competitive ratio.
 We design these polytopes by constructing an upper bound on the competitive ratio of any algorithm, which is characterized via a linear program (LP) that considers a collection of overlapping worst-case input sequences.
 Our designed \po{} algorithms then mimic the optimal solution of this upper bound LP via its polytope's definition, obtaining the optimal competitive ratio.
-When there are more than three types, we show that our overlapping worst-case input sequences do not result in an attainable competitive ratio, adding an additional challenge to the problem.
-Considering this, we present a near-optimal \emph{nested} \po{} algorithm which achieves at least $80\%$ of the optimal competitive ratio while having a simple and interpretable structure.}
+When there are more than three types, our overlapping worst-case input sequences do not necessarily result in an attainable competitive ratio, adding an additional challenge to the problem.
+Considering this, we present a near-optimal \emph{nested} \po{} algorithm which achieves at least $80\%$ of the optimal competitive ratio while having a simple and interpretable nested structure. { {We complement our theoretical studies with numerical analysis which shows the efficiency of our algorithms beyond adversarial arrivals and feature-augmented competitive ratio metric.} }}